 The first hearing of the trial was held on 9 November 2020, in which Yıldız attended via SEGBİS from the prison where she was detained.

 The second hearing was held on 6 January 2021.
-The presiding judge said that between the hearings, the Ankara Chief Public Prosecutor's Office filed a lawsuit against all the defendants on the charge of "providing documents regarding the security of the state successively,” and the court decided to merge the new indictment with the main case on 14 December 2020.
+The presiding judge said that between the hearings, the Ankara Chief Public Prosecutor's Office filed a new indictment against all three defendants on the charge of "procuring documents regarding the security of the state” and the court decided to merge the new indictment with the ongoing case on 14 December 2020.

 Constitutional Court application